After reading this blog, you’ll know the all the main API types and categories and their use cases as part of a robust API program.

 A tip for managing multiple types of APIs at scale – manage in a holistic catalog with configurable design types

 As you mature the API program at your enterprise, you’re likely scaling the numbers of each of these API types.
 It’s importantly to catalog and manage these APIs holistically, and surround them with rich metadata, to ensure:

 - A single source of truth for all APIs

 - Easy discovery of existing APIs by both business and IT users

 - Reducing duplication and helping minimize technical debt

 - Standardization of APIs

 However, whilst reading this blog you may be thinking “but my enterprise calls these API types something different!”.
 That’s almost always the case.

 That’s why we suggest looking for an API cataloging tool that has configurable API types like the ignite platform – so you can use your organization’s language.
 This further helps drive discovery and reuse.
 And done right, these APIs, Services, and Events encapsulate and modularize your business and technical functions.
+It’s also important to enable flexible API governance within your organization, as all the different API types and categories will likely need different guardrails surrounding them – ignite can help here too.
 This is critical to transforming to a composable enterprise.